 Where there are more applications than there are places, we will prioritise applications where a faith criterion has been met.
-Please complete and return this form to the school by 15 January 2023 or as soon as possible thereafter for admissions at the start of the Reception year.

-You must also complete a Local Authority Common Application Form
+Please complete and return this form by 15 January 2024 or as soon as possible for normal round admissions.
+You must also complete a LA Common Application Form

-(eg at www.cornwall.gov.uk/admissions)
+(eg, for Cornwall residents, at www.Cornwall.gov.uk/schools-and-learning/admissions/)